 One approach that works well is to use the opportunity to give the user a chance to take an intimate look into your company.
 Take them places they wouldn’t access otherwise.
 Appeal to all the places they make decisions – like their gut, it always seems to have the last word – and make it emotional.

 Talk about the problems you’ll solve, how you overcome the early challenges of being a company, why you’re different and anything else that means you care.
-Always keep one eye on the customers view and what the customer wants to hear, remember you are selling, not telling about your company.
+Always keep one eye on the customer’s view and what the customer wants to hear, remember you are selling, not telling about your company.
 It really is an ‘about them’ page, only written from your perspective.
 You want to capture their hearts, so leave no emotion unturned.

 Another way to evoke an emotional response in your audience is to use imagery.
 Photos are very important to the brain for recall.
 Blocks of text are all similar in look, which makes them hard to remember if you’ve trawled several hundred pages looking for a particular item.
 If you put an image on the page, you immediately make that page more memorable.
-You have to make sure that the images you choose are of a high quality and really represent your company and your product.
+You have to make sure that the images you choose are of high quality and really represent your company and your product.

-Professional photography is worth the investment, but if that is stretching the budget a little too far, then consider using royalty free stock options that you can find through an internet search.
+Professional photography is worth the investment, but if that is stretching the budget a little too far, then consider using royalty-free stock options that you can find through an internet search.
 These photos and pictures are available for anyone to use and are often taken by professional photographers who love their work and are willing to share it for nothing in return.
 The images are published under a creative commons zero license, which puts them in the public domain and makes them free for use in any media.

 One of the biggest mistakes you can make with your ‘About’ page is to make it video-centric.
 Video is considered to be the next generation of marketing, with some forecasts that all content will be video within the next 5 years, but they’re wrong.
 And they’re wrong because of the same reason that you don’t want to have them on your ‘About’ page.

-One drawback of video is that it’s not searchable.
+One drawback of the video is that it’s not searchable.
 You can find a video via a search, but unless you make a note or mark of where the information is, you have to view the whole video again to find the information you want.
-And video is one thing that you can see too much of and give your prospective customers digital movie burnout.
-If all your products are advertised in 6 minute videos, including your company information, it won’t be long before your customers watch one, get bored and quickly find another more easily searchable site to buy from.
+And the video is one thing that you can see too much of and give your prospective customers digital movie burnout.
+If all your products are advertised in 6-minute videos, including your company information, it won’t be long before your customers watch one, get bored and quickly find another more easily searchable site to buy from.
 Video has its place, but that’s not on your ‘About Us’ page.

 Your ‘About’ page needs to be well thought out, enticing and informative.
 It will take a little time to make the page really ‘you’, but it’s worth it.
 It will get visited and it will close sales – but only if you’ve done it right.